vijaydixitffis/stratifyitai/README.md

 1. **Supabase Connection Errors**: Ensure your environment variables are correctly set
 2. **Database Policy Errors**: The RLS policies have been simplified to avoid infinite recursion
 3. **Import Errors**: Run `npm install` to ensure all dependencies are installed
+4. **Organization Association Issues**: If new users are not properly linked to organizations, run the `fix_org_id_association.sql` script in your Supabase SQL editor

 ### Recent Fixes